perapp/ppt/README.md

   packages.lock.toml
 ```

-- `packages.toml` is the desired package set that you can keep under version control
+- `packages.toml` is the desired package set.
 - `packages.lock.toml` records the resolved versions that unpinned packages should use

+By keeping these files version controlled, using for example a dot manager like yadm,
-This means you can share the same `ppt` config across machines while still
+you can share the same `ppt` config and state between machines, VMs and containers
-keeping upgrades explicit.
+while still keeping upgrades explicit.

 ## Examples